You are here:

 1. Introduction

+Exchanging email with other Internet users is generally a matter of common sense and courtesy to others.
 The majority of Internet users are able to use their own common sense of what is appropriate to guide their behaviour.
 From time to time however, email of unwelcome types (collectively known, along with other unwelcome activity, as NET ABUSE) is received.

 It is not always obvious whether such mail is innocent, inadvertent, or intentional, however, certain activities will result in action being taken by Beebware International as described in Section 4 of this document.